sam-slate/click-race/README.md

 ## To deploy locally:

-1) Make sure `npm` is installed.
-Install node modules by running `node install` in both the home directory and the client directory.
+1) Install node modules by running `npm install` in both the home directory and the client directory.

 2) Start the server by typing `node server.js` in the home directory.
 The server should be running on port 8080.
 If you change the port, make sure to update the proxy setting in /client/package.json so the client can still find the server locally.